Follow these steps:

-Once you have received the I-20 form, you will need to apply for your F-1 (student) visa at the American Consulate in your country before coming to the U.S. For more information about student visa process, visit our How to Apply page.
+Once you have received the I-20 form, you will need to apply for your F-1 (student) visa at the American Consulate in your country before coming to the U.S.

 To drop from an ELI class, a drop request must be submitted in person to the office by the first Friday of the session to avoid a tuition charge.